Examples

 Amplicon Sequencing of SS3 locus

 The SS3 locus is a commonly used integration locus in E. coli engineering (Bassalo 2016).
-Here we validate the wildtype locus (containing the gRNA target sequence) using primers
+Here we validated the wildtype locus (containing the gRNA target sequence) using primers

 Primer Name Sequence